On the (non) existence of viscosity solutions of multi-time Hamilton-Jacobi equations

 \end{pr}

-\begin{oss} While condition ($u_0$) is necessary for the comparison principle, see for instance Example 4.9 in \cite{CaSi}, the analogous condition ($v_0$) is redundant.
-It is assumed to avoid further technical details.
-We remark that conditions ($u_0$) and ($v_0$) are always fulfilled if $u$ and $v$ are both absolutely continuous in $\ccyl$.
+\begin{oss} If the supersolution $u$ does not satisfy condition \eqref{condition}, then the comparison principle stated above does not hold, no matter how regular the subsolution $v$ is, see for instance Example 4.9 in \cite{CaSi}.
+We remark that condition \eqref{condition} is always fulfilled by $u$ and $v$ when the latter are absolutely continuous in $\ccyl$.
 In particular, Proposition \ref{prop appendix comparison} entails uniqueness of the solution of \eqref{appendix eq hj} in $\D{UC}\left(\ccyl\right)$. \end{oss}

 For the proof of Proposition \ref{prop appendix comparison}, we will need to regularize the subsolution $v$ through the following {\em sup--convolution in time}, see \cite{bardi}: for every fixed $\delta>0$, define